-Abilities have a lot of impact on both games, but on Stranger of Paradise, this is even more apparent due to the job combinations.
+Abilities have a lot of impact on both games, but in Stranger of Paradise, this is even more apparent due to the job combinations.
 The game just hands players several jobs en masse that can then be used in succession due to Job Swapping.
-This adds a lot of build variety and viability, as each job has something for everyone, and can be very useful in a lot of situations.
+This adds a lot of build variety and viability, as each job has something for everyone and can be very useful in a lot of situations.

-Stranger of Paradise VS Similar Games
+Stranger of Paradise vs Similar Games

 Next in our Stranger of Paradise: Final Fantasy Origin review, we need to talk about other games like Stranger of Paradise: Final Fantasy Origin.
 We’ll start with the Nioh series, followed by Code Vein, and lastly, Mortal Shell.

 Ninja Theory’s Nioh Series is a hidden gem that had a really big time in the spotlight after its found by players.
 The first game is set in Japan a few years after Nobunaga’s death, and it’s in the middle of a really brutal war.
-Your character, a foreigner by the name of William Adams, follows Edward Kelley to Japan after Edward took William’s guardian spirit Saoirse.
+Your character, a foreigner by the name of William Adams, follows Edward Kelley to Japan after Edward takes William’s guardian spirit Saoirse.